-In this last segment we’ll look at how Disney makes being safe fun.
+In this last segment, we’ll look at how Disney makes being safe fun.
 In order for safety to happen in the parks, Guests must actively support those safety measures in place.
-There is a body of research that states that if your focus on making it easier, and winning people over to the idea of complying, you will be more successful than if you force people to do what you want them to do, or if you keep hitting them with rules and consequences.
+There is a body of research that states that if you’re focused on making it easier, and winning people over to the idea of complying, you will be more successful than if you force people to do what you want them to do, or if you keep hitting them with rules and consequences.

 This sort of activity occurs throughout the parks, encouraging Guests to make safe choices in an entertaining and/or themed manner.
 Read the following safety spiels.
 See if you can match the spiel with the attraction: